adhocteam/homework/slcsp/README.md

 A ZIP Code can potentially be in more than one county.
 If the county can not be determined definitively by the ZIP Code, it may still be possible to determine the rate area for that ZIP Code.

+A ZIP Code can also be in more than one rate area.
+In that case, the answer is ambiguous and should be left blank.